freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Use the "git stash list" command in your repo
 - Type `git stash list` in the terminal and press enter

+## 1073. git stash show

+### 1073.1

+git stash show

+#### HINTS

+- Type `git stash show` in the terminal and press enter

+## 1076. git stash show -p

+### 1076.1

+git stash show -p. `-p` stands for "patch".

+#### HINTS

+- Type `git stash show -p` in the terminal and press enter

 ## 1080. git stash apply

 ### 1080.1

-Your changes are stashed again.
+Your changes are stashed again and the working tree is clean.
 Popping the stash removed it from the stash list.
 You can add the latest stash while keeping it in the list with `git stash apply`.
 Apply your stash with this method.

 #### HINTS